neerajk555/SQL-Training-exercise/module-04-aggregates-grouping/05-Real-World-Project.md

 Deliverables
 1) Orders by status (last 30 days window): `status`, `COUNT(*)` as `orders_cnt`, sorted by count desc.
    - Acceptance: Use a date window relative to latest order date for demo: `order_date >= DATE_SUB((SELECT MAX(order_date) FROM rwp4_orders), INTERVAL 30 DAY)`.
-2) Revenue by category: compute `revenue = SUM(qty * price)` using joins on items and products; include only active products; group by `category` and sort by revenue desc.
+2) Product summary by category: For products table only, show `category`, count of active products as `product_cnt`, and average price as `avg_price`; sort by avg_price desc.
-   - Acceptance: NULL-safe multiplication; only active rows.
+   - Acceptance: Include only non-discontinued products; handle NULL prices safely.
 3) Monthly order trend: `month_label`, `orders_cnt`, and `sample_ids` (up to 3) via `GROUP_CONCAT`, sorted by month.
    - Acceptance: One row per month with proper ordering.

+**Note:** Multi-table analysis with JOINs will be covered in Module 5 (next module).
+This project focuses on single-table and subquery aggregations.

 Bonus objectives
 - Distinct customers per city: `city_label`, `COUNT(DISTINCT customer_id)`.